vohai2003/hdp_data_tutorials/tutorials/hdf/storm-in-trucking-iot-on-hdf/tutorial-4.md

 scripts/rebuild-and-deploy-topology.sh
 ```

-After installing some one-time dependencies, this script runs the command `sbt assembly` under the hook in order to produce an **uber jar**, housing your topology and all of the dependencies.
-The jar is saved to `/trucking-iot-demo-storm-on-scala/target/scala-2.12/trucking-iot-demo-storm-on-scala-assembly-1.1.0.jar`.
+After installing some dependencies, this script runs the command `sbt assembly` under the hook in order to produce an **uber jar**, housing your topology and all of the dependencies.
+The jar is saved to `target/scala-2.12/trucking-iot-demo-storm-on-scala-assembly-1.1.0.jar`.

 ## Deploying to Storm